 What is the alternative?

 The alternative is not a ready-made solution that can be applied instantly and guarantees success.
 The solution is a serious reconsideration for the leadership in the whole organisation.
-The alternative to the skills metrics is the purpose, culture and values metrics that can be used to attract those who fit not the misfits.
-How to use this metrics?
+The alternative to the skills metric is the purpose, culture and values metric that can be used to attract those who fit not the misfits.
+How to use this metric?
 Leadership is the answer.
 Some leading companies around the world use their purpose and culture to get the right people on board.
-They know that training people on the right skills is doable but getting the people who uphold the same values and share the same purpose is not an easy task.
+They know that training people on the right skills is doable but getting people who uphold the same values and share the same purpose is not an easy task.

-The reasons most companies fail to recruit people based on the purpose metrics is because such companies are purposeless and leaderless and most often their purposes are amorphous.
-How to get people who are like you if you do not know who you are as a leader and a business?
+The reason most companies fail to recruit people based on the purpose metric is simple.
+How do you get people who are like you if you do not know who you are as a leader and as a business?